ashwinvin/websurfx/docs/developing.md

 ## Resources for Beginners

 New to Web Development?
 Or New to GitHub?
-Glad to see you're here!! :slightly_smiling_face: Websurfx is a pretty simple app, so it should make a good candidate for your first PR.
+Glad to see you're here!! :slightly_smiling_face: Anvesh is a pretty simple app, so it should make a good candidate for your first PR.
 The following articles (which have been divided into parts for convenience) should point you in the right direction for getting up to speed with the technologies used in this project:

 **Development**